More than 100 evacuated and two taken to hospital as fire engulfs building

 At around 7.30am, the fire service said the blaze was producing heavy smoke and advised local residents to keep windows and doors closed

-New drones are being deployed to tackle the blaze, along with 64-metre and 32-metre turntable ladders that are being used as vantage points to assess the scene and to douse the flames with water from above, Mr Roe said.
+New drones are being deployed to tackle the blaze, along with 210ft (64m) and 105ft (32m) turntable ladders that are being used as vantage points to assess the scene and to douse the flames with water from above, Mr Roe said.

 The LFB are urging people to avoid the area where possible.